RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 ## Solution slides

 Solutions are rendered in a similar way to the contest pdf.
-It uses the `problem_statement/solution.tex` files as inputs.
+It uses the `solution/solution.<lang>.tex` files as inputs.
 The main difference is that you can provide additional files in `<contestdirectory>/`:

-- `solutions_header.xy.tex`: slides prepended to the first problem, for the current language.
+- `solutions_header.<lang>.tex`: slides prepended to the first problem, for the current language.
-- `solutions_footer.xy.tex`: slides appended after the last problem, for the current language.
+- `solutions_footer.<lang>.tex`: slides appended after the last problem, for the current language.

-The following placeholders are automatically substituted in the `solution.tex`:
+The following placeholders are automatically substituted in the `solution.<lang>.tex`:
 ```
 {%problemlabel%}
 {%problemyamlname%}